whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-01-Glossybox-Limited-Edition-Holiday-2015-Box-Review.md

 <DD>Value $30</DD>
 </DL>

 <p>This mascara is keratin-protein based so it will also nourish your lashes as you wear this.
-What I found interesting is that it can be cleansed with just warm water, so I'm not sure if this will last long or have a staying power that I need my mascara to be, but it probably will go well if you have lash extensions.</p>
+What I found interesting is that it can be cleansed with just warm water, so I'm not sure if this will last long or have the staying power that I need my mascara to be, but it will probably go well for people who have lash extensions, or so they say.</p>

 <br>